peterpot/openath.github.io/_posts/2016-04-05-entries-open.md

     </div>
 </div>

-We hope to see you soon on the track, and more importantly over the finish line soon!
+We hope to see you on the track, and more importantly over the finish line soon!